IvanZoccolan/valuer/README.md

 Valuer - VA value with R
 ========================

-Valuer aims at pricing a type of life insurance contracts called variable annuities.
+Valuer aims at pricing a type of life insurance contract called variable annuity.
 The package implements the valuation framework and algorithms described in [BMOP2011](#BMOP2011) where Monte Carlo methods are adapted to the life insurance case.
-It's written using [R6](https://cran.r-project.org/web/packages/R6/vignettes/Introduction.html) and comes with classes which describe the variable annuity contracts and other classes, called pricing engines, which are used to price those contracts.
+It's written using [R6](https://CRAN.R-project.org/package=R6) and comes with classes which describe the variable annuity contracts and other classes, called pricing engines, which are used to price those contracts.

 ### Example